Get Ready for a New School Year

 Upper School:

-Click here to view the 2024/2025 textbook list for Upper School students.
-Students must provide their own textbooks which can be purchased through The Batner Bookstore or from other sources if you wish.
+Upper School students must supply their own textbooks.
+These can be purchased online through The Batner Bookstore or from other sources if you wish.

 • Weekly What’s Up Email